Kong/konnect-orchestrator/README.md

 * Add a System Account named `konnect-orchestrator`
 * Assign the `konnect-orchestrator` account the `Organization Admin` role
 * Create a new token for the `konnect-orchestrator` account and store locally
+* Initialize your platform repository with the `./koctl init <platform-repo-path>` command
-* Follow the example in [docs/examples/full.yaml](docs/examples/full.yaml) to setup your configuration
+* Copy the sample template files created in the `konnect` folder to setup your organization's full configuration
+* Run the `./koctl apply --platform <platform-file> --teams <teams-file> --orgs <orgs-file>` command to apply the configuration to your Konnect organization

+### Platform repo requirements

+* GH Actions need PR creation privileges (See repo settings)
+* Add a `KONNECT_PAT` secret for your GitHub actions workflow with the contents of the token created for the `konnect-orchestrator` account

 ## API Publication Logic